-The Detox Diet
+The Detox Diet - step by step guide

 Well-being problems may be prevented or treated at least in part by cleansing and detoxification.
 The incorporation of dietary changes, including consumption of more fresh fruits, vegetables and water while reducing animal fats and proteins and eliminating any stimulants is the beginning of the renewal process for the human body.